Garment Costing and Pricing for Apparel Brands

-Garment costing and pricing is one of the most consequential operational decisions an apparel brand makes.
-Get the costing right and margin reports reflect operational reality; pricing decisions hold up across channels; reorder decisions are made on accurate data.
-Get the costing wrong and the brand reports inflated margins from understated landed cost, prices below operational reality, and discovers the truth at year-end when finance reconciles cost-of-goods-sold against bank balance.
+This is the costing failure mode that shows up in every apparel brand between $5M and $100M that has not connected its bill of materials, landed cost, and channel pricing inside one operating record.
+Get the costing right and margin reports reflect operational reality, pricing decisions hold up across channels, and reorder decisions are made on accurate data.
+Get it wrong and the brand reports inflated margins from understated landed cost, prices below operational reality, and discovers the truth at year-end when finance reconciles cost-of-goods-sold against bank balance.

-This guide explains how to build a defensible cost structure from BOM through landed cost to retail and wholesale pricing, the four pricing models apparel brands use, and the operational practices that distinguish accurate from directional costing for brands $5M to $100M.
+This guide explains how to build a defensible cost structure from BOM through landed cost to retail and wholesale pricing, the four pricing models apparel brands use, and the operational practices that distinguish accurate from directional costing.

 Bill of materials (BOM).
 Every fabric, trim, and label with quantity, supplier reference, and per-unit cost.
 For a typical apparel garment, the BOM has 8 to 25 line items.